The importance of ships under construction

 Construction activity is basing

-The current trend shows that construction isn’t ready to base yet, but the flatter downtrend shows that the construction-starts-to-delivery ratio is near balance point (the number of orders that are going into the construction process compared to those that are delivered to shipping companies match up).
+The current trend shows that construction isn’t ready to base yet, but the flatter downtrend shows that the construction-starts-to-delivery ratio is near balance point—the number of orders that are going into the construction process compared to those delivered to shipping companies matches up.
 This reflects management’s expectation of higher rates in the medium term.

-As shipping companies just went through a huge bubble burst, it’s unlikely for new ship deliveries to outpace demand.
+Despite what several analysts caution, it’s unlikely that new ship deliveries will outpace demand because companies have recently experienced a touch period.
 Psychologically, managers aren’t going to rapid-fire new vessel orders like they did from 2006 to 2008.
-With good shipyards fully booked, according to shipping company CEOs, investors should view the current trend as a medium-to-long-term positive for firms such as DryShips Inc. (DRYS), Diana Shipping Inc. (DSX), Navios Maritime Partners LP (NMM), Navios Maritime Holdings Inc. (NM), and Safe Bulkers Inc. (SB).
+With good shipyards fully booked, based on CEOs’ inputs, investors should view the current trend as a medium-to-long-term positive for firms such as DryShips Inc. (DRYS), Diana Shipping Inc. (DSX), Navios Maritime Partners LP (NMM), Navios Maritime Holdings Inc. (NM), and Safe Bulkers Inc. (SB).
 Lower construction activity will drive supply growth lower and support shipping rates.